wasiqm/wasiqm.github.io/README.md

-My personal website, made with Jekyll (using leonids as a vase) and my own HTML/CSS.
+My personal website, made with Jekyll (using leonids as a base) and my own HTML/CSS.